madushag/MyFarm/README.md

 As a reminder, URL to the backlog is: https://txmd-webops.atlassian.net/jira/software/projects/MYF/boards/1/backlog

+### Sprint Review Rehearsal

+After the Sprint Retrospective, the team rehearse the in-class Sprint Review: URL of the rehearsal video:

 ### Sprint Review
 The Sprint Review took place on 12/13 during class.
 In attendance was Ari Kurtz, our farmer stakeholder and Vijaya Meduri, our customer stakeholder.
 The Scrum Team presented to the stakeholders the results of the the work and progress toward the product goal.